toobrien/tick_db/README.md

 ### Keeping .scid files up-to-date

 You can keep `.scid` files up to date simply by connecting to a data feed once per day.
-Sierra Chart will download any missing records as far back as `Maximum Historical Intraday Days to Download`, provided the symbol you are interested in is open in a chart or DOM.
+Sierra Chart will download any missing records as far back as `Maximum Historical Intraday Days to Download`, provided the symbol you are interested in is open in a chart.

 https://www.sierrachart.com/index.php?page=doc/DataSourceSettings.php#MaximumHistoricalIntradayDaysToDownloadSection